junjieChen0608/GreedySpider/README.md

 # GreedySpider
-A cralwer built on Python with Chrome web driver and Selenium, the initial purpose of this app is to get my hands dirty in Python programming.
+A cralwer built on Python with Selenium, the purpose of this app is to get my hands dirty in Python programming.